larahabashy/DSCI522_group_12/doc/report.md

 Here we would like to use a machine learning algorithm to predict whether a person is going to default on his/her credit card payment.
-We are going to test on different model and hyperparameters to find the best score on prediction.
-With the model, banks could predict if the applicant has the ability to pay on time and make better decision on whether to issue the person a credit card.
+We plan to try both `Logistic Regression` and `Random Forest` on the training data with default parameter and optimized hyperparameters.
+We will pick the best performing model with optimized hyperparameters to predict on the test data.
 Thus, if the machine learning algorithm can make accurate prediction, banks are able to find reliable applicants and minimize their loss on default payment.

 ## Methods